edgehog-device-manager/edgehog/doc/pages/ota_updates/ota_updates.md

 Once created, the Update Campaign will start rolling out updates towards the devices, and its progress can be checked from the Edgehog Dashboard or through Edgehog GraphQL API.

-Note that the campaign will "snapshot" the Devices belonging to the Update Channel when it's started, and will [target](ota_update_concepts.html#update-target) only those.
+Note that the campaign will "snapshot" the Devices belonging to the Channel when it's started, and will [target](ota_update_concepts.html#update-target) only those.

 Once started, the Update Campaign waits for device to come online, at which point it initiates the OTA Update.